nurhidayat86/adem/Reports/Week-3.md

 $ python pca-svm-cv2.py
 ```

 Using Python(x,y)-2.7.10.0 in Windows 8 x64 OS.
 Machine is i7, 16GB RAM, 512 GB SSD.

-The result is available in 1-5 minutes depending on the size of the dataset.
+The result will be available in 1-5 minutes depending on the size of the dataset.

 **Result**